ashleypeak/math-plot/README.md

 | `<cos>` | |
 | `<tan>` | |

+##### Dashed array:

+To draw a dashed line, set the `dashed` attribute to an array of the form "[x, y, ...]", where each integer value is the size of a segment.
+For example, "[10, 5]" would be a line of repeating segments of ten pixels drawn, then five pixels skipped.
+This format is based on the canvas `setLineDash` function, See the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash) for more detail.

 #### Plotting lines: `<math-plot-line>`

 Should be included as a direct child of `<math-plot>`.
 The `<math-plot-line>` element will accept two arguments `point-a` and `point-b`, and will plot the line running through both.